 There are many different types of teeth whitening products on the market according to the stain you wish to remove.

 The majority of whitening kits are targeted towards extrinsic stains, although there are some kits that can tackle intrinsic stains as well.

 Gum Irritation and at Home Teeth Whitening

-A word of caution, when using teeth whitening solutions that place the whitening gel (which in most cases contains Peroxide) in a tray (such as the Rembrandt, GLO Science or AuraGlow) be careful to only place enough gel to cover the teeth (keep the gel away from the gums – and wipe of any excess gel with a cotton bud) and only apply the product for the recommended period of time.
+A word of caution, when using teeth whitening solutions that place the whitening gel (which in most cases contains Peroxide) in a tray (such as the Rembrandt, GLO Science or AuraGlow).
+Be careful to only place enough gel to cover the teeth (keep the gel away from the gums – and wipe off any excess gel with a cotton bud) and only apply the product for the recommended period of time.